Tracking for iOS SDK

 If developers integrate push notification functionality in their app, the SDK automatically tracks the push notification token by default.

-In the SDK configuration, you can disable automatic push notification tracking by setting the Boolean value of the pushNotificationTracking property to false.
+In the Configuration for iOS SDK, you can disable automatic push notification tracking by setting the Boolean value of the pushNotificationTracking property to false.
 It is then up to the developer to manually track push notifications.

 Track token manually